She started posting videos of domino art at age 10. At 1 billion views, she is the ‘queen’ of dominoes.

 Nearly six years later, the 22-year-old known to millions as “Hevesh5” is arguably the brightest star in the domino universe.

 As one of the only women to compete professionally as a domino artist, her complex designs featuring tens of thousands of pieces have gone viral for years.
-At more than one billion views and 3 million subscribers on YouTube, her artistry has led her to working with some of the biggest brands and personalities in the world — from Disney, Pixar and Marvel to Will Smith, Katy Perry and Jimmy Fallon.
+At more than 1 billion views and 3 million subscribers on YouTube, her artistry has led her to working with some of the biggest brands and personalities in the world — from Disney, Pixar and Marvel to Will Smith, Katy Perry and Jimmy Fallon.
 Hailed by Inc. magazine as the “queen” of domino art, Hevesh launched her own line of dominoes last year.

-She is one of many young YouTube stars to have broken through in recent years — a generation of content creators that have found their voices, built communities and become role models through breathtaking videos shared across the Internet.
+Hevesh is one of many young YouTube stars to have broken through in recent years — a generation of content creators that have found their voices, built communities and become role models through breathtaking videos shared across the Internet.

-“Lily’s journey is a bit of a coming-of-age story,” Workman said to The Washington Post.
+“Lily’s journey is a bit of a coming-of-age story,” Workman told The Washington Post.
 “It wasn’t just this artist with this incredible success.
 It was also this story of a young woman who kind of found herself.”

 As Hevesh’s family tells it in the film, she was abandoned as a newborn by her biological parents in China before being adopted in the United States.
 Her mother said Hevesh was insecure and “scared” growing up in Sandown, N.H., but a day with her grandparents would change all that.